 My art is heavily influenced by psychoanalytic theory, exploring how one can acknowledge the suppressed and unconscious within themselves.
 I am also a member of VIEUX, an interdisciplinary art project with sound artist Lee Roberts.
 Within VIEUX I perform spoken word and incorporate performative elements into video DJing.
 The collaboration highlights how the mind is distorted through the struggle of consciously striving to be in balance with one’s emotions.

 Postcard Exhibition, Aire Place Studios, Leeds (Upcoming – May)

-STORM Exhibition, Window Gallery New Adelphi, Salford (Upcoming – January)
+STORM Exhibition, The Window Gallery New Adelphi, Salford (Upcoming – April)

 VLTV 005, Vivid Projects Birmingham, Online

 BA Degree Show, University of Salford